-Basis of presentation - The financial statements of the Corporation have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) applicable to enterprise funds of State and Local Governments on a going concern basis.
-The focus of enterprise funds is the measurement of economic resources, that is, the determination of operating income, changes in net position (or cost recovery), financial position and cash flows.
-The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+Basis of presentation - The financial statements of the Corporation have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") applicable to enterprise funds of State and Local Governments on a going concern basis.
+The focus of enterprise funds is the measurement of economic resources, that is, the determination of operating income, changes in net position (or cost recovery), financial position, and cash flows.
+The GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-The accompanying basic financial statements include the accounts of the Corporation and of EMG.
+The accompanying basic financial statements include the accounts of the Corporation and EMG.
 All intercompany transactions and balances have been eliminated in the accompanying financial statements.